aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 X-Overwrite is an optional header.
-It can be used to overwrite or rename the Dicom fileset that has been uploaded before.
-By default the server will reject modifying a previously uploaded Dicom fileset.
+It can be used to overwrite or rename the DICOM fileset that has been uploaded before.
+By default the server will reject modifying a previously uploaded DICOM fileset.

 To overwrite the fileset, set X-Overwrite as follows: